Khambhāt: History

 Owing principally to the gradually increasing difficulty of access by water by the silting up of the gulf, its commerce has long since fallen away, and the City became poor and dilapidated.
 The spring tides rise upwards of 30 ft (10 m) and in a channel usually so shallow that it is a serious danger to shipping.
 By 1900, the trade was chiefly confined to the export of cotton.
 The City was celebrated for its manufacture of agate and carnelian ornaments, of reputation, principally in China.

 The houses in many instances are built of stone (a circumstance which indicates the former wealth of the city, as the material had to be brought from a very considerable distance); and remains of a brick wall, three miles (five km) in circumference, which formerly surrounded the City, enclose four large reservoirs of good water and three bazaars.
 To the southeast there are very extensive ruins of subterranean temples and other buildings half-buried in the sand by which the ancient City was overwhelmed.
 These temples belong to the Jains and contain two massive statues of their deities: one black, the other white.
 The principal one, as the inscription intimates, is Pariswanath or Parswanath, carved in the reign of the emperor Akbar; the black one has the date of 1651 inscribed.

-A few members of Shia community settled in Khambhat during 18th century from Iran.
+A few members of Shia community settled in Khambhāt during 18th century from Iran.
 Among these the most known was Nawab Mohammed Jaffar Ali Khan Najamesani and his son Nawab Yavar Ali khan Najamesani.
 Nawab Yavar Ali khan Najamesani ruled 84 villages when he was crowned as a Nawab.
 Nawab Yavar Ali Khan was titled Sarkar Sahab (Governing Prince), because he was able to maintain peace and unity.
 The name Cambay to Khambhat was also given by Nawab Yavar Ali Khan during Pre-independence period.
 Nawab Yavar Ali Khan died in July 1996.
 His family still lives in Khambhat.